Petru Muha

 Petru Muha (fl.
-1490) was a Wallachian rebel and military leader, best known as the leader of the eponymous Mukha Rebellion against Polish magnates and noblemen in Galicia started with Moldavian support.
+1490) was a Wallachian rebel and military leader, best known as the leader of the eponymous Muha Rebellion against Polish magnates and noblemen in Galicia started with Moldavian support.
 This uprising was one of the largest of the 15th and 16th century in the area, together with Severyn Nalyvaiko's.
 This rebellion was mentioned by Jan of Targowisk: